NicholasRohrer/drum-kit/README.md

-Description:
+# drum-kit
 Drum / audio beat application.
 Use you keyboard to create beats and even record melodies to loop over.

 Instructions: